active-interest/seo-ultimate/readme.txt

 * Internationalization support
 * Nonce security
 * An uninstall routine
-* Integration with the new WordPress 2.7+ menu
+* Icon support for the new WordPress 2.7+ menu
 * Settings import/export/reset functionality